Isaac Paredes Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.57 team ERA ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.57).

-- Rockies pitchers combine to give up 178 total home runs at a clip of 1.4 per game (third-most in the league).
+- Rockies pitchers combine to give up 180 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Gomber will look to secure his 10th win when he gets the start for the Rockies, his 26th of the season.
-He is 9-9 with a 5.52 ERA and 82 strikeouts through 130 1/3 innings pitched.
+- Lambert makes the start for the Rockies, his eighth of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts in 66 1/3 innings pitched.

-- In his last outing on Wednesday against the Arizona Diamondbacks, the left-hander tossed 5 1/3 innings, allowing six earned runs while surrendering seven hits.
+- The right-hander's most recent time out came on Saturday against the Chicago White Sox, when he went seven innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.